-This preferred scenario for the origin of the mantle lithosphere sampled by Crystal Knob xenoliths matches a host of geologic constraints demonstrating slab rollback and regional crustal extension during the Late Cretaceous as the Shatsky Rise conjugate subducted deeper into the mantle following its initial collision and shallow subduction beneath the southern California convergent margin.
-This episode constructed the mantle lithosphere beneath the Mojave province by mantle duplx formation as the Farallon Plae retreated[Luffi et al., 2009], and in sequence appears to have built the outboard mantle lithosphere beneath the Crystal Knob eruption site.
-The outer toe of this lithosphere scale accretionary belt was subsequently displaced along the San Andeas transform system to its current residence site in the central California coastal region.
-This displaced package of mantle lithosphere shows a record of lower level reheating convected from the Mendocino slab window that opened in conjunction with the evolution of the San Andreas plate juncture, and further conducted and advected into the base of the previously underplated lithosphere.
-Geochemical re-enrichments and abundant dunite cumulate xenoliths and xenocrysts within the Crystal Knob basalt record the percolation of fluids and melts through the lithosphere.
-These percolating fluids and melts, the highly fractionated Crystal Knob basaltic pipe, and the thermal pulse that reheated the lithospehre can all be attributerd to a deep slab window segment that opened as the Pacific–Farallon ridge encountered the California convergent margin.
+This preferred scenario for the origin of the mantle lithosphere sampled by Crystal Knob xenoliths matches a host of geologic constraints demonstrating slab rollback and regional crustal extension during the Late Cretaceous, as the Shatsky Rise conjugate subducted deeper into the mantle following its initial collision and shallow subduction beneath the southern California convergent margin.
+This episode built the mantle lithosphere beneath the Mojave province by mantle duplexing during the retreat of the Farallon Plate subducting slab [Luffi et al., 2009], and appears to have subsequently built the outboard mantle lithosphere beneath the Crystal Knob eruption site.
+The outer toe of this lithosphere-scale accretionary belt was subsequently displaced along the San Andreas transform system to its current location beneath the central California Coast Ranges.
+This displaced package of underplated mantle lithosphere records basal reheating by the Mendocino slab window, which opened in conjunction with the San Andreas plate juncture.
+Geochemical re-enrichment and abundant dunite cumulate xenoliths and xenocrysts within the Crystal Knob basalt record the percolation of fluids and melts through the lithosphere.
+This percolation, the highly fractionated Crystal Knob basaltic pipe, and the modeled Neogene thermal pulse that reheated the lithosphere can be attributed to a deep slab window segment that opened as the Pacific--Farallon ridge encountered the California convergent margin.
 This adds to a growing body of evidence that much of the structural complexity in the California Coast Ranges is inherited from the Late Cretaceous regime of subduction accretion.

-Supplementary information for modeling setup
+Supplementary file: modeling setup

 Model setups

-Standardized model parameters used in the models are justified in the text below.
+Standardized parameters used in modeling are justified in the text below.
 Standard values for thermal conductivity from Fowler [2005] yield good results.
 Increasing the thermal conductivity of the model domain substantially depresses the modeled geotherms (lowering predicted temperatures at a given depth), but does not affect the relative temperatures predicted by the geotherms.
-Radiogenic heat flow for the continental marginal crust is estimated conservatively, and variations result in only minor changes to modeled geotherms across the board.
+Radiogenic heat flow for the continental marginal crust is estimated conservatively, and changes result in only minor changes to modeled geotherms across the board.

 Slab window crustal replacement

 In series A, we model shallow slab-window upwelling.
 The emplacement of slab-window asthenosphere directly under the coastal central California crust entails the truncation of a low-temperature forearc geotherm at the base of the crust and the substitution of an asthenospheric adiabat below this level.
 The model begins at 24 Ma, corresponding to the time of opening of the Mendocino slab window under southern California [Wilson et al., 2005].
 The geotherm begins as a steady-state profile to 600 ºC at 30 km, truncated by a mantle adiabat.
-The mantle is held at asthenospheric conditions for a set period, which is varied between model runs (from 0 to 6 Myr) to simulate a period of active convection, after which it relaxes conductively to the conclusion of the model.
+The mantle is held at asthenospheric conditions for a set period which is varied between model runs (from 0 to 6 Myr) to simulate a period of active convection, after which it relaxes conductively to the conclusion of the model.

 Subduction and underplating